Mental health services

 Self-refer for therapy

-There is a free and confidential NHS service for children and adults who were affected by the Grenfell Tower fire.
+There is a free and confidential NHS service for children and adults who were affected by the Grenfell Tower Tragedy.
 It provides a range of psychological therapies and support to help you feel better if you or your children are feeling traumatised, unable to sleep, having memories or pictures of the event unexpectedly popping into your mind, or feeling anxious, stressed or worried.
 You can self refer here.

 Do you know someone at risk of suicide?